iestyn129/My-Singing-Monsters-Steamless/README.md

 ## Why?

-Well with no need for Steam, you can play on a school computer, even if you've been banned on Steam, and even share an account with friends!
+Well with no need for Steam you can play on a school computer or even share an account with friends!
 (This is against My Singing Monsters ToS however)

 ## Install